wilsonify/wilsonify.github.io/content/recipes/BROWN RICE BOWL WITH EDAMAME AND TAMARI SCALLION SAUCE37.md

 “sauce.”

- Edamame are immature soybeans and are tasty as fuck.
-They have a great texture and are full of good shit like
+ Edamame are immature soybeans and are tasty as  .
+They have a great texture and are full of good    like

 protein, fatty acids, and tons of fiber.
 Find them in the frozen veggie section at the store and keep your freezer full.